gumvic/nanoql/README.md

    (s/optional-key :props) [Prop]})
 ```

-We were using **q/compile** earlier to get the AST from something more readable (please see **Query-Def** schema).
+We were using **q/compile** earlier to get the AST from something less unreadable (please see **Query-Def** schema).

 It is important to understand that **q/compile** is just a convenience function.
-Core functions work with the AST and the AST only.
+Core functions work with the AST and the AST only, they don't care what we compiled to get that AST.

-## Query operations.
+## Query operations

 There are **union**, **difference** and **intersection** operations available.